bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects.rst

    *Finish* the import is performed and you will find the imported projects in the :ref:`ivy-project-view`.

-Axon.ivy > Axon.ivy Archive (\*.iar)
+Axon Ivy > Axon Ivy Archive (\*.iar)
-   Imports Axon.ivy Archives (\*.iar) into the workspace.
+   Imports Axon Ivy Archives (\*.iar) into the workspace.

    .. figure:: /_images/ivy-project/project-import-wizard.png

-   In the wizard page seen above you can select the directory where your Axon.ivy Archives resides.
-If Axon.ivy finds valid Axon.ivy Archives in the given directory, they can be (de-)selected for the import and you can decide whether the Axon.ivy Archives should be copied into your workspace directory or not (which has no effect if an Axon.ivy Archive already is in the workspace directory).
-After clicking on the button *Finish* the import is performed and you will find the imported Axon.ivy Archives in the :ref:`ivy-project-view`.
+   In the wizard page seen above you can select the directory where your Axon Ivy Archives resides.
+If Axon Ivy finds valid Axon Ivy Archives in the given directory, they can be (de-)selected for the import and you can decide whether the Axon Ivy Archives should be copied into your workspace directory or not (which has no effect if an Axon Ivy Archive already is in the workspace directory).
+After clicking on the button *Finish* the import is performed and you will find the imported Axon Ivy Archives in the :ref:`ivy-project-view`.

 .. _importing-demo-projects: